kushalAgrawal17/UCP-cache-partitioning/README.md

 # UCP-cache-partitioning
 This project is the implementation of utility based cache partitioning on ChampSim which is a trace-based simulator.

 The replacement policy files are ucp.llc_repl, myucp2.llc_repl, myucp4.llc_repl which should be placed in the replacement folder of Champsim and then the following commands are used to run the simulation.
-The run_4core.sh should be placed in the Champsim folder.
+The run_4core.sh file should be placed in the Champsim folder.
 _______UCP______
 How to run the code-
 1. build the champsim by entering the following command: